Charismatic Gifts

 1 Charismatic gifts in Pauline theology

 Charismatic gifts are given by the Holy Spirit to meet the many needs of the church community and they have an inherent ‘corporateness’ about them (Schatzmann 1987: 68).
-Paul described this reality with an analogy relating the human body to the mystical body of Christ (1 Cor 12:12–31; Eph 4:1–16), in which each person is connected and concerned for the wellbeing of other members in the church (Schatzmann 1987: 70).
+Paul described this reality with an analogy relating the human body to the mystical body of Christ (1 Cor 12:12–31; Eph 4:1–16), in which each person is connected and concerned for the wellbeing of other members in the church (Schatzmann 1987: 70; see also The Church in the Christian Bible)).
 The unity of the body of Christ results from the shared experience of grace through charismatic gifts (1 Cor 12:12; Schatzmann 1987: 71).
 The variety of gifts in the church are seen as of equal importance and judged by the whole body (Schatzmann 1987: 97).

 Paul views the church as being transformed through the various modalities of charismatic gifts, such as manifestations of the Spirit, acts of service, and ministries (Fee 1993: 341, 345).
 Each gift contributes to the wellbeing of the community and the community tests each gift (Fee 1993: 345–346).
 The transformation of the community through the works and gifts of the Spirit is tied to Christian ethics, community life, spiritual growth, and the healthy flourishing of relationships (Fee 1993: 347).
 Charismatic gifts are very important for Pauline ecclesiology.
 As Catholic theologian Léon Joseph Suenens explains: ‘In the eyes of St. Paul, the Church of Christ is not an administrative organization.
 He sees it as a living whole made up of gifts, charisms, and services’ (1977: 98).